OpenMS/OpenMS/source/config/tools/README.txt

   checker.php           -  Reports errors in the code, test, documentation, ...
                            This tool relies on doxygen XML output.

-  sql2grpah.php         -  Transforms the OpenMS MySQL DB to a GraphML representation.
+  sql2graph.php         -  Transforms the OpenMS MySQL DB to a GraphML representation.
                            The layout can be done with Yed.

   make_dist.sh          -  Is used to create OpenMS release file.

   make_dist_contrib.sh  -  Is used to create the contrib release file.

-  tools.sh              -  A collection of small bash tools you can 'source' into your shell.

 Note: All php scripts are executed by calling them as argument of the php interpreter.